 Independent Student: A student 18 years of age or older or an emancipated minor who is not claimed by a parent or legal guardian as a dependent for federal income tax purposes during the tax year.

 International Texas Resident: Student who is eligible to maintain a domicile in the U.S. under residency rules and regulations and has met the basic residency requirements and thus is eligible to pay the resident tuition rate and be considered a Texas resident for tuition purposes.

 International Student: Individuals from countries other than the United States who are not U.S. citizens or permanent residents of the U.S.

 Maintain Domicile: To physically reside in Texas such that the person intends to always return to the state after a temporary absence.
 The maintenance of domicile is not interrupted by a temporary absence from the state.

 Parent: A natural or adoptive parent, managing or possessory conservator or court-appointed legal guardian of a person.
 The term would not otherwise include a step-parent.

-Residence: A person’s home or other dwelling place.
+Residence: A person’s home or other dwelling place; where a person resides.

-Temporary Absence: Absence from the State of Texas by a person who has established domicile in the state, with the intention to return, generally for a period of less than five years.
+Temporary Absence: Absence from the State of Texas by a person who has established domicile in the state, with the intention to return, generally for a period of short duration (i.e., less than one year).
 For example, the temporary absence of a person or a dependent’s parent from the state for the purpose of service in the U.S. Armed Forces, U.S. Public Health Service, U.S. Department of Defense, U.S. Department of State, as a result of an employment assignment, or for educational purposes, shall not affect a person’s ability to continue to claim that Texas is his or her domicile.